dankreiger/angular2-starter-shell-script/README.md

 Run a script and you're ready to go.

-The source code for the Angular 2 app launched by this script can be found in the official [quickstart tutorial.
+The source code for the Angular 2 app launched by this script can be found in the official [ Angular 2 quickstart tutorial.
 ](https://angular.io/docs/ts/latest/quickstart.html)

 * * *